WPIPepBand/web-server/public_html/cgi-bin/pages/New Member FAQ.md

 *Color Guard Members:* $30 Black marching shoes, color guard gloves, and black socks

+*Flipbook* $20 payment for flipbook rental.
+The $20 will be given back to the payer upon the return of the flipbook at the end of the year.
+Members of the drumline do not need to pay for a flipbook.

 --

 #### How much of a time commitment is joining Pep Band?